Cherokee Hair Tampons: Plot

 Stan goes to ask Dr. Doctor for help, and the doctor says that Kyle will die unless he gets a kidney transplant from the only other person in town with a compatible blood type: Cartman.
 Stan tries to convince everyone that the New Age so-called "healing" is not working and that only a kidney transplant can cure Kyle, but Miss Information insists that the doctor is only interested in making money from the procedure, even as she herself charges exorbitant prices for her holistic healing items.
 Stan tries to convince Cartman to donate his organ, and Cartman refuses to do it unless he gets $10 million in exchange.
-Upset at Cartman's callousness, Stan tries to get his other friends to help him take Cartman's kidney by force.
+Upset at Cartman's callousness (even though he technically has a right), Stan tries to get his other friends to help him take Cartman's kidney by force.
 However, only Kenny, Butters, and Timmy show up, to Stan's disappointment.
 An attempt to sneak into Cartman's house and cut his kidney out while he sleeps proves fruitless, as he wears a "Kidney Blocker 2000".
-Resigned, Stan laments to Kenny over Kyle's imminent death at the hands of holistic medicine, but Kenny, furious at Stan for disregarding Kenny's numerous deaths in almost every episode up until then, storms off, only to be crushed by a falling piano; Stan does not notice as he was busy crying.
+Resigned, Stan laments to Kenny over Kyle's imminent death at the hands of holistic medicine, but Kenny, furious at Stan for disregarding his numerous deaths in almost every episode up until then, storms off, only to be crushed by a falling piano.
+Stan does not notice this as he was busy crying.
 Mrs. Broflovski brings a very weak and gravely ill Kyle in for a "spiritual healing" by Miss Information's "Native Americans."
-To the shock of the citizens, the "Native Americans" take one look at Kyle and declare that he is in need of a doctor and they are actually Mexicans.
-The two Mexicans reveal to the townsfolk that Miss Information is a fraud who convinced everyone that they were Native Americans and that they had simply neglected to set the record straight.
+Upon seeing Kyle, the "Native Americans" are horrified, and tell her that he needs a doctor.
+When she and the townsfolk try to press them for a solution, they decide to come clean and one of them admits that he’s more of a Mexicans, much to everyone’s horror.
+The two then reveal to the townsfolk that Miss Information is a fraud who convinced everyone that they were Native Americans and that they had simply neglected to set the record straight.
 Furious of being scammed, the townsfolk attack and beat Miss Information to death, and Stan declares that he has a plan to get Kyle a kidney.